peterparkedcar165/minecraft_mod_ideas/README.md

 ###### Leeching: Increase Lifesteal by 50%.
 [DONE]
 ###### Vanishing: Every 3 seconds, grant Speed 4 and Invisibility for 1 second.
 [DONE]
 ###### Crippling: Attacks reduced Movement Speed and Attack Speed by 25%.
 [DONE]
+###### Terrifying: Players in a 4-block radius will suffer a Darkness effect for 4 seconds as long as they are within the range.
+They will also be bombarded with mob sounds, masking the the real ones.
+[DONE]
 ###### Upon dying, these mobs drop an increased amount of Experience.
 [DONE]